nikoma/social_media_monitoring/README.md

 You can get a free API key at https://developer.apphera.com

+Competitor search (In BETA, GERMANY ONLY!)

+To perform a competitor search you need to pass in the category id and the geo location as a string build from latitude and longitude.
+You can retrieve a complete list of German category by sending a query to the API. categories = client.categories("de")
+`=> Returns a mash of categories`

+Example:
+category_id = 135
+geo = "53.66,10.1154"

+response = client.competitors(category_id, geo)

+It returns a mash of companies in a radius of up to 20 miles who are competing in the same category of business.
+The results during the beta are limited to 20 companies per query.

 KNOWN ISSUE:
 In case you get a `"NoMethodError: undefined method `stringify_keys' for #<HTTParty::Response:0x007fa9231ab1b0>"`
 - It's telling you that the api key is invalid and therefore can't handle the server response.
 Please get a valid api key.